gibbok/notes-pact/README.md

 https://pactflow.io/how-pact-works/#slide-1

 > Pact is consumer-driven, which means it’s the consumer who defines the contract.
 In the test, you define the pact, preferably using a library which then sets up a mock server based on the pact.
 You can then use your consumer code against the mock server and verify that it works as expected.
 This does not verify that the request the client makes will work against the producer or that the mocked response is anything like what the producer will return as it’s all mocked by you.
+Producer tests actually verify the contract.
+Pact may be consumer-driven but only the producer (provider) can actually verify if requests and responses match.
+The pact files created by the consumer tests are run against your application.
+Your application is booted up, preferably using mocked data, and the requests defined in the pacts are fired at it.
+The responses are then verified against the expected responses in the pact.
+If they match the tests pass.

 ## Pact Broker